-Concurrently with this offering of the ADSs, we are offering to qualified institutional buyers in reliance on the exemption from registration provided by Rule 144A under the Securities Act and to certain non-U.S. persons in offshore transactions in reliance on Regulation S under the Securities Act, US\$ million aggregate principal amount of our % Convertible Senior Notes due 20 , which we refer to as the notes, or a total of million aggregate principal amount of notes if the initial purchasers in the Concurrent Convertible Note Offering exercise in full their option to purchase additional notes, pursuant to a separate offering memorandum.
-We cannot assure you that the Concurrent Convertible Note Offering will be completed, on what terms it will be completed.
+Concurrently with this offering of the ADSs, we are offering to qualified institutional buyers in reliance on the exemption from registration provided by Rule 144A under the Securities Act and to certain non-U.S. persons in offshore transactions in reliance on Regulation S under the Securities Act, US\$400,000,000 aggregate principal amount of our 0.75% Convertible Senior Notes due 2025, which we refer to as the notes, or a total of US\$460,000,000 aggregate principal amount of notes if the initial purchasers in the Concurrent Convertible Note Offering exercise in full their option to purchase additional notes, pursuant to a separate offering memorandum.
+We cannot assure you that the Concurrent Convertible Note Offering will be completed or, if completed, on what terms it will be completed.
 The offering of the ADSs hereby is not contingent upon the consummation of the Concurrent Convertible Note Offering, and the Concurrent Convertible Note Offering is not contingent upon the consummation of the offering of the ADSs hereby.
 See "Concurrent Convertible Note Offering".